Iceland Scenic Trails Hiking Tour

-Travel with your group back to the Mývatn area for the night.
+Travel with your group back to the Mývatn area for dinner and overnight.

 Breakfast is provided at the hotel today before we leave the Mývatn area behind.
-We’ll hike with our small group today through the Kjölur mountain region, an uninhabited interior area of Iceland between the second- and third-largest Icelandic glaciers, Langjökull and Hofsjökull.
+We’ll hike with our small group today through the Kjölur mountain track, an uninhabited interior area of Iceland between the second- and third-largest Icelandic glaciers, Langjökull and Hofsjökull.
 Trek through raw Icelandic nature at its peak, occasionally taking the plentiful walking paths along the way, as we pass both geothermal and geological wonders.
 The highlights also hold ghost stories and tales of outlaws, including the famous couple Eyvindur and Halla.
 We make a stop at Hveravellir, one of the most beautiful geothermal areas in the world, and relax near the natural pool open to the sky.
 A boxed lunch is provided today.

-Dinner and accommodations for the following two nights are in the Hella area.
-A perfect way to unwind is a soothing soak in the hotel´s geothermal hot tub and sauna, located in the garden area.
+Dinner and accommodations are in the Hella area tonight.
+A perfect way to unwind is a soothing soak in the hotel’s geothermal hot tub and sauna, located in the garden area.

 Day 08: Hella – Landmannalaugar – Hella

 Enjoy breakfast at your hotel this morning.
 The untouched, surreal atmosphere of nature reserves Landmannalaugar and Fjallabak offer up a showcase of geological wonders during our hiking tour of Iceland’s interior today.
 Volcanic craters, a lush crater lake filled with brown trout, sloping rhyolite mountains, lava fields steaming with surface heat, and the foreboding Hekla volcano stimulate the senses during the hike.
 Your guide will once again choose the best route for your group based on overall group experience and the current trail conditions.
 A boxed lunch is provided today.